edwinbrett/IP-Change-Script/README.md

 6. The script should then ask if the user wants to set custom DNS servers, this should prompt the user with a yes or no, that can be responded with y/n

 7. After which it should prompt the user to input the first DNS server.
-Then it should prompt for a second one, but the second one should not require a response.</s>
+Then it should prompt for a second one, but the second one should not require a response.

-8. Once completed, the scipt should validate the settings via a Ping of 1.1.1.1
+8. Once completed, the scipt should validate the settings via a Ping of 1.1.1.1</s>

 <b>PIPE DREAM/WISHES</b>

 1. The ability to select an interface to disable, and an interface to enable, before all of the other prompts.
+(JON WE CAN DO THIS LATER)